ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-5-2.md

-Chapter 5: Challenges of Virtual Communication in a Remote Work Environment: Managing Different Time Zones and Schedules
+Managing Different Time Zones and Schedules
 ========================================================================================================================

 In this chapter, we will explore the challenge of managing different time zones and schedules in a remote work environment.
 We will discuss why this can be a challenge, common strategies for managing different time zones and schedules, and tips for effective communication across time zones.